 The sponsor or general partner is responsible for handling all aspects of due diligence, management, and generating profits.
 Furthermore, the Securities Act of 1933, which governs securities laws on a federal level, was enacted to protect investors from securities issuers.

 In the case of real estate syndication, issuers are deal sponsors or syndicators.
+They are the ones raising capital.
 This means that as a syndicator, you take on all of the risk associated with managing the property, making transactions, structuring the deal, and selling the asset after the term of the deal ends.

 As far as the law is concerned, and in the eyes of your investors, you’re the only entity that can be held liable for any issues regarding the asset’s management once investors give you their money.